infrazeng/Pewlett_Hackard_Analysis/README.md

 ### Deliverable 1:
 • The first list of retiring employees shows more than 133,000 results.
 However, many of the names are repeated since the employees may have held many positions

 ![](/Resources/retirement_titles.png)
 • When we apply the SELECT DISTINCT ON function with the employee number, we find that the list of retiring employees shrinks down to about 90,000

 ![](/Resources/unique_titles.png)
 • From there, we filtered the data to find out which titles were going to see the most amount of employees retiring.
-These were the results
+These were the results:

 ![](/Resources/retiring_titles.png)

 ### Deliverable 2: